Back to the root file of my research overview.

 Besides the above major areas of my interests, I have papers on various other issues.
 Here are some examples:

-In [Yamnitsky, Levin 82] we studied A.Levin's 1965 version of Ellipsoidal Algorithm which used simplexes instead of ellipsoids.
+In [Yamnitsky, Levin 82] we studied A.Levin's 1965 version of Ellipsoid Algorithm (EA) which used simplexes $ BA x \ge 0, e*x = 1 $ instead of ellipsoids to solve systems of linear inequalities $A x > 0 $.
 It was harder to analyze, but we proved that its running time is also polynomial.
-Our version (simple, flexible and numerically stable) is still the fastest worst-case LP algorithm when the number of inequalities is a large polynomial of the dimension.
+Our version (simple, and flexible) is still the fastest numerically stable worst-case LP algorithm when the number of inequalities exceeds small polynomials of the dimension.
+Importantly, unlike EA, it is fully resistant to computational errors: the simplex cannot fail to contain all (normalized) solutions.

-[Levin, V'yugin 77] classifies recursively invariant properties of sequences modulo inaccessible sets, i.e. sets of measure 0 with complement closed under all recursive transformations.
+[Levin, V'yugin 77] classifies Turing-invariant properties of sequences modulo inaccessible sets, i.e. sets of measure 0 with complement closed under all recursive transformations.
 Restricting transformations to total, makes, weakly inaccessible sets.
-Properties are equivalent if a superset of their difference is inaccessible.
+Properties are called equivalent if an inaccessible set includes their difference.
 There are infinitely many non-equivalent invariant properties, but only four of them are not weakly equivalent.